Danar2714/Mimik/README.md

 ## 📄 License

-This project is open source and available for educational and personal use.
+This project is open source and available for educational and personal use, under GPL-2.0 license.

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

 ---